andestech/amazon-freertos/libraries/3rdparty/unity/docs/UnityHelperScriptsGuide.md

 Define this option with C code to be executed _before any_ test cases are run.

-Alternatively, if your C compiler supports weak symbols, you can leave this option unset and instead provide a `void suiteSetUp(void)` function in your test suite.
-The linker will look for this symbol and fall back to a Unity-provided stub if it is not found.

 ##### `:suite_teardown`

-Define this option with C code to be executed _after all_ test cases have finished.
-An integer variable `num_failures` is available for diagnostics.
+Define this option with C code to be executed ?after all?test cases have finished.
-The code should end with a `return` statement; the value returned will become the exit code of `main`.
-You can normally just return `num_failures`.

-Alternatively, if your C compiler supports weak symbols, you can leave this option unset and instead provide a `int suiteTearDown(int num_failures)` function in your test suite.
-The linker will look for this symbol and fall back to a Unity-provided stub if it is not found.

 ##### `:enforce_strict_ordering`